 Umpqua’s ATM network covers Washington, Oregon, Idaho, California and Nevada.
 There’s no fee to use Umpqua ATMs, though using your debit card outside the network will cost you $2.50.

 At Umpqua ATMs, you can check your account balance, review transactions, transfer funds, withdraw cash, request an account statement and change your PIN.

 What should I look out for?

 - $20 monthly fee.
-This account comes with a $20 monthly maintenance fee that can be waived if you maintain at least a $15,000 daily balance, have a combined deposit and outstanding loan balance of $25,000 across all accounts with Umpqua.
+Avoid the $20 monthly maintenance fee by maintaining at least a $15,000 daily balance or a combined deposit and outstanding loan balance of $25,000 across your Umpqua accounts.

 - $200 minimum deposit.
 A minimum deposit of $200 is required to open this account.

 - Wire transfer fees.
-While incoming wire transfers come free with this account, outgoing domestic wire transfers cost $30 and outgoing international wire transfers cost $50.
+While incoming wire transfers are free with this account, outgoing domestic wire transfers cost $30 and outgoing international wire transfers cost $50.

 - Foreign transaction fees.
 You can use your Umpqua debit card outside the US, but expect to see an added 2% international processing fee on top of the non-Umpqua Bank ATM fee.

 - Limited availability.
 Umpqua banking products are only available to residents of Washington, Oregon, Idaho, California and Nevada.

 How much do I need to open an account?